Rambler American: 1968

-The biggest change was the decision to keep the manufacturer's suggested retail price of the base two-door model to within $200 of the Volkswagen Beetle.
-The domestic Big Three automakers did not respond to this strategy, thus giving AMC a big price differential over the competing domestic models.
-Sales of the Rambler American increased and the showroom traffic boosted morale among AMC's independent dealerships.
-This was backed up by a marketing campaign stating, "Either we're charging too little for our cars or everyone else is charging too much."
-The promotion and lower prices were designed to rekindle the Rambler American as a practical and economical car in customers' minds.
-Advertisements by AMC's new agency, Wells, Rich, and Greene, headed by Mary Wells Lawrence violated the accepted rule of not attacking the competition.
+The most significant change for the 1968 Rambler American was AMC's bold pricing strategy.
+This was to keep the manufacturer's suggested retail price (MSRP) of the base two-door model within $200 of the Volkswagen Beetle's price, but offering more features.
+This aggressive pricing aimed to position the American as an undeniable value proposition in the compact car market.
+The domestic "Big Three" automakers did not respond to this direct pricing challenge, giving AMC a significant price differential over competing domestic models.

+This strategy proved highly effective, leading to increased sales for the Rambler American and a notable boost in showroom traffic, which lifted morale among AMC's independent dealerships.
+The pricing offensive was supported by an audacious marketing campaign, crafted by AMC's new advertising agency, Wells, Rich, Greene, headed by the pioneering Mary Wells Lawrence.
+The advertisements declared, "Either we're charging too little for our cars or everyone else is charging too much," a direct and provocative challenge that openly violated the accepted industry rule of not directly attacking the competition.
+This promotion, combined with the lower prices, was designed to rekindle the Rambler American's image in consumers' minds as a practical, economical, and wise choice, directly appealing to value-conscious buyers.

 1969

 Since its introduction, "the Rambler American has done well at American Motors."
 For its final model year, 1969, the "American" name was dropped as the car was now referred to as the "American Motors Rambler".
 Continuing the tradition of minimal changes, the models received a new "suspended" accelerator pedal and cable throttle linkage.
 Additional safety equipment for the 1969 models included front shoulder belts and headrests for both front outboard seating positions and the front parking lights stayed on with the headlights.
-On the exterior, the center horizontal chrome grille bar was deleted.
+On the exterior, the "Rambler" badge on the grille bar was deleted.

 As a true compact-sized car on a 106 in wheelbase, the Rambler station wagon had no domestic competitors, and it offered interior space advantage compared to imported models with its 66 cuft of cargo space.
 Available only in 440 trim, the wagons came with a roll-down rear window with drop-down tailgate for cargo area access, as well as a roof rack.

 In part to commemorate the impending discontinuation of the Rambler name, American Motors added the Rogue-based SC/Rambler to the line (detailed separately).

 Total production for the 1969 model year was 96,029.
 The last U.S.-made Rambler was assembled in Kenosha, Wisconsin, on 30 June, making the production total of 4,204,925 units.

 After the 1969 model year, a completely redesigned model, the AMC Hornet, replaced the American.